vicmoh/dynamic-string-api/README.md

 ```

 However, since string tag returns a dynamic allocated string,
-every new string that has been created does not have an auto garbage collector "_(will be added on future updates)".
+every new string that has been created does not have an auto garbage collector *(will be added on future updates)*.
 Hence, you still have to free each dynamic string manually:

 ```javascript